-For specific infections (and symptoms) caused by mixed anaerobic organisms, see elsewhere in The Manual and Table 3: Anaerobic Bacteria: Disorders Often Caused by Mixed* Anaerobic Organisms.
+For specific infections (and symptoms) caused by mixed anaerobic organisms, see elsewhere in The Manual and see Disorders Often Caused by Mixed* Anaerobic Organisms.
 Anaerobes are rare in UTI, septic arthritis, and infective endocarditis.

 Clinical clues to the presence of anaerobic organisms include

-Anaerobic infection should be suspected when any wound smells foul or when a Gram stain of pus from an infected site shows mixed pleomorphic bacteria.
+Anaerobic infection should be suspected when any wound smells foul or when a Gram stain of pus from an infected site shows mixed pleomorphic bacteria but aerobic cultures show no growth.
 Only specimens from normally sterile sites should be cultured because commensal contaminants may easily be mistaken for pathogens.

 In established infection, pus is drained, and devitalized tissue, foreign bodies, and necrotic tissue are removed.
 Organ perforations must be treated by closure or drainage.
 Whenever possible, blood supply should be reestablished.
 Septic thrombophlebitis may require vein ligation as well as antibiotics.